 11. Forever Now

-This song is the longest track on the album.
-Longest track on the album.
+“Forever Now” is the longest track on Revolution Radio.
 Rolling Stone (Sept 2016) titled it “the album’s most ambitious track.”
 When it comes to sound, “Forever Now” constantly changes.
 It reprises a bit of “Somewhere Now,” and sounds almost as if it were several songs blended into one.
-That detail alone makes me think of “Jesus of Suburbia” on American Idiot, which does the same thing.
+That detail alone makes me think of “Jesus of Suburbia.

 12. Ordinary World

 This song is so un-Green Day, I love it.
-It makes me think of “Good Riddance (Time of Your Life),” in the sense that that song is also very un-Green Day.
-They’re both stripped down, with down-to-earth lyrics.
-“Ordinary World” was actually initially written for the movie Armstrong did of the same title–which I’ll be honest, I haven’t seen yet but looks kind of cheesy…honestly I would only watch it cuz Billie Joe is in it.
-Anyways, Armstrong liked this song so much that he wanted to include it on his band’s album as well (Rolling Stone Sept 2016).♫
+It makes me think of “Good Riddance (Time of Your Life),” because it is also a stripped-down, acoustic track with down-to-earth lyrics.
+“Ordinary World” was initially written for the movie Armstrong starred in of the same title, about an aging rocker.
+Armstrong liked this song so much that he decided to include it on his band’s album as well (Rolling Stone Sept 2016).♫

 I hope you all enjoyed today’s Track by Track!
 If you have any particular albums you want to see dissected and interpreted, leave a comment below!
 And please give this blog a follow to keep up for future updates, or follow me on social media to find out when I post new blogs!